websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/maintaining-a-liferay-installation/updating-liferay.md

 You're running on the Liferay update Tomcat Bundle.

 ## Updating an Application Server Installation

-If you're running Liferay DXP/Portal on an existing application server, here's how to update:

 1. Download the Update's `.war` file and OSGi Dependencies ZIP file.